uhlik/blendmaxwell/readme.md

 * All render channels including Custom Alphas
 * Environment parameters (Sun can be optionally set by Sun lamp)
 * Object parameters
+* Export objects and cameras for movement and deformation blur
 * Maxwell Extensions: Particles, Grass, Hair, Scatter, Subdivision, Sea, Cloner, Volumetrics
 * Export Subdivision modifiers if their type is Catmull-Clark and they are at the end of modifier stack on regular mesh objects (optional)
 * Wireframe scene export (all edges are converted to instanced cylinder of user defined radius)